devoopes/defcon26-meow/guide/README.md

 <img src="https://github.com/SeanLeftBelow/defcon26-meow/blob/master/guide/img/flash.JPG" style="width: 50%; height: 50%" />

-_Note: Please note the orientation of the ribbon cable._
+_Note: Please note the orientation of the ribbon cable._ \
 Once Keil is setup, put in batteries, attach the programmer cable and turn the switch to the right.
 Then click the `LOAD` button in Keil.
 A prompt will appear with a ToS that you have to accept.
 <img src="https://github.com/SeanLeftBelow/defcon26-meow/blob/master/guide/img/keil.png" style="width: 50%; height: 50%" />

-If everything is soldered correctly and its powered it will begin to flash.
-Once its programmed the servo will start moving and the eyes will flash.
+If everything is soldered correctly and it's powered it will begin to flash.
+Once it's programmed the servo will start moving and the eyes will flash.